maihd/fun-with-unity/SimplicityC#/README.md

 # Simplicity Coding Style in C# for Unity

 ## Simple rules
 - Avoid deep hierarchy, multi-connected classes
 - Prefer dumb data, simple struct when doing logic processing
 - Prefer simple and works functions when doing computings.
 Sometime procedural programming is just works.
 - Avoid metaprogramming, reflection when you dont need it
 - Make the code the problem at hands, so study your problems before do coding
-- Use concrete solutions first, only use abstractions when you need it
+- Use concrete solutions first, only use abstractions when you really need it
 - Use and understand your platforms, avoid create new abstractions over your platform
 - C# maybe a powerful language, but it has flaws, wrong use cause payback
 - In common use of C#, we only need the scripting side of C#.